hormoneinc/cloud-highway-one/README.md

 All latency data is updated **every 30 minutes**.

-We may shorten the update interval (e.g. every 15 minutes, 10 minutes, 5 minutes or even shorter) in the future but we won't make it any longer, so you can rest assured that your data is always fresh.
+We may shorten the update interval (maybe to every 15 minutes, 10 minutes, 5 minutes or even shorter) in the future but we won't make it any longer, so you can rest assured that your data is always fresh.

 ## Data Accuracy: